The alphabet of becoming

 Seize your future

-Beyond the cosmic laws that determine our existence in space-time (exteriority), there are two other forces that govern our future: the willpower And theimagination (interiority).
+Beyond the cosmic laws that determine our existence in space-time (exteriority), there are two other forces that govern our future: willpower and imagination (interiority).
 Willpower is a person's disposition that defines their energy, consistency, and power to act toward an end.
 Epictetus said that the will being within everyone, it is a faculty that we have full control over.
-Therefore, no one can deprive us of our will, because we are fully responsible for their activity.
+Therefore, no one can deprive us of our will, because we are fully responsible for its activity.
 Imagination, on the other hand, is a faculty that our mind has in order to represent itself or to form images.
 Imagination reflects our ability to develop new ideas and create original situations that involve an infinite number of possibilities.
 Imagination is an inexhaustible source of inspiration that is not limited to what language can express.
 Our imagination invents, designs, and creates everything we can dream of.
 It is an engine of creation, but also a principle for the realization of our intentions transposed into the physical world.

 Investigation data